mozilla/node-convict/README.md

 Options: At the moment `strict` is the only available option.

-If the `{strict: true}` option is passed, any properties specified in config files that are not declared in the schema will result in errors.
+If the `strict` option is passed (that is `{strict: true}` is passed), any properties specified in config files that are not declared in the schema will result in errors.
 This is to ensure that the schema and the config files are in sync.
 By default the strict mode is set to false.

 ### config.getProperties()